yezz123/authx/docs/configuration/auth/jwt.md

 # Json Web Token

-At this part of the configuration, you can configure the Json Web Token authentication, which is used to authenticate the user, and to generate the token, also stored in the cache.
+At this part of the configuration, you can configure the JSON Web Token authentication, which is used to authenticate, generate the token, with a cache the data.

-using [`pyjwt`](https://pyjwt.readthedocs.io/en/stable/) a Python library which allows you to encode and decode JSON Web Tokens (JWT).
+using [`pyjwt`](https://pyjwt.readthedocs.io/en/stable/) a python library which allows you to encode and decode JSON Web Tokens (JWTs).

 ## Encode & Decode JWT

-We Gonna create a Function used to Create access tokens, and a Function used to decode access tokens, also create a refresh token used as a logout mechanism.
+We Gonna create a function used to Create access tokens, and a Function used to decode access tokens, also create a refresh token used as a logout mechanism.

 ```py